Skip to main content

 How do you automate your sales workflow with intent signals?

 Connect your signal platform (Rodz) to your CRM via a tool like Make or directly via the API.
 Each new signal automatically creates an enriched prospect record in the CRM and triggers a personalized contact sequence.
-This workflow eliminates manual research and data entry tasks.
+This workflow removes the manual research and data entry that slows reps down.

 Which CRMs are compatible with intent signals?

 Rodz integrates natively with HubSpot.
-The integration allows you to automatically push detected signals, create contacts and companies, and trigger CRM workflows.
+The integration pushes detected signals automatically, creates contacts and companies, and triggers CRM workflows.
 Lemlist, Google Sheets, and Slack integrations are also available, along with an API and webhooks for connecting other tools.

 How do you prevent automation from making prospecting impersonal?

-The key is to automate detection and enrichment, but personalize the message.
-Rodz generates a first draft of a message based on the detected signal, which the rep can refine in 30 seconds.
-This approach combines the efficiency of automation with the authenticity of human contact.
+Automate detection and enrichment; personalize the message.
+Rodz generates a first draft based on the detected signal, which the rep can refine in about thirty seconds.
+That combination gives you the efficiency of automation without the generic feel that kills reply rates.